FuzzyFuze/HelloJava/README.md

 # HelloJava
 Java Programming Samples

-Here's some coding examples in relation to a specific learning outcome for Diploma level Object Oriented Programming assessment.
+Here's some coding examples in relation to a specific learning outcome for a Tertiary Diploma level Object Oriented Programming assessment.

 An excerpt from the assessment scenario guidelines: